Solving Your Leadership Gap

-“Fulfillment” refers to the sense of meaning people find in the work they do.
+“Fulfilment” refers to the sense of meaning people find in the work they do.
 It is also about the belief that you are contributing value or are doing work that supports your own sense of personal purpose.
-Organizations need to help new leaders learn how to create the conditions that enable team members to find powerful fulfillment in their work performance.
+Organisations need to help new leaders learn how to create the conditions that enable team members to find powerful fulfilment in their work performance.

 Leaders eventually learn that leadership is not just about driving results.
 It is about ensuring people find purpose and meaning in the work they do.
 It is the only way to sustain high performance over time.

 Learning new concepts and applying new skills is inherently fulfilling for most people.
 Leaders learn to stimulate and support the individual growth of each team member.
 They know that individual growth follows a pattern—as skills are learned and applied, performance begins to increase.
 Leaders need to learn to recognise and support individuals at each phase in this growth process.